lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/Amazon Storage/Amazon Cloud Front.md

 # Amazon CloudFront service

-- Acts as a Content Delivert Network (CDN)
+- Acts as a Content Delivery Network (CDN)
 - Distributes data requested through web traffics closer to the end user via edge locations
 - As the data is cached, durability of your data is not possible
 - Origin data can come rom Amazon S3